 Employment Opportunities at Odum

-Assistant Professor in Environmental Policy & Ecology
+Assistant or Associate Professor of Environmental Policy and Ecology

 The University of Georgia, the oldest state-chartered university in the United States, is a land and sea grant institution located in the city of Athens, 70 miles east of Atlanta.
 It is within an hour driving distance from the North Georgia Mountains and four hours from the Atlantic coast.
 Athens enjoys a mild climate and yet sees the benefits of the changing seasons.
 It is known for its high quality of life, a vibrant music scene, excellent restaurants and access to a variety of outdoor recreational activities.

 The University of Georgia is an EEO/AA institution committed to increasing the diversity of its faculty and students and sustaining a work and learning environment that is inclusive.
 Women, minorities, people with disabilities, and protected veterans are strongly encouraged to apply.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, ethnicity, age, genetic information, disability, gender identity, sexual orientation or protected veteran status.
 Persons needing accommodations or assistance with the accessibility of materials related to this search are encouraged to contact UGA’s human resources department (email@example.com).

 When available, faculty positions are posted on the University of Georgia Office of Human Resources job search website.

 When available, postdoctoral associate and staff positions at the Odum School of Ecology are posted on the University of Georgia Office of Human Resources job search website.

 The University of Georgia is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, ethnicity, age, genetic information, disability, gender identity, sexual orientation or protected veteran status.
 Policy Statement